 Recommended Article: 10 Biggest Misconceptions About World War II In The Philippines

 On arrival we found the people were starving as Japanese periodically raided the villages taking all the food they could gather.
 We shared our 30 day supply of food we brought with us for 350 men.
 Our Sq. hired 45 Filipinos to do building around the area and our men had additional house boys cleaning up our tents so we could get American Pesos into their hands.
 At that time Japanese Invasion money became worthless.”

 Their stay in the Philippines was very tough indeed.
 Japanese attacks on the Allied airfield at Lingayen Gulf was always a possibility, and the need to establish strong communication lines was imperative.

 The initial plan was to run communication wires through a 70-foot culvert (an underground pipe designed to drain water from above) from the base to the three squadrons.
 The design would enable Wynne’s photo-reconnaissance unit to contact the headquarters if they needed reinforcements.

-But here’s the problem: they lacked the equipment and a safe environment to complete such task.
+But here’s the problem: they lacked the equipment and a safe environment to complete such a task.
 Their combat engineers had recently moved to Baguio, bringing all their equipment with them.
-They could manually install the telephone lines by digging a trench, but doing so would be time-consuming and would also expose their men as well as their 40 war planes (which had to be moved from sheltered area) to enemy attacks.
+They could manually install the telephone lines by digging a trench, but doing so would be time-consuming and would also expose their men as well as their 40 warplanes (which had to be moved from the sheltered area) to the enemy attacks.